 Sprint Distance Relay

 Sprint relays will race as part of the Sprint distance race with a non-drafting 750m swim, a 20km bike and 5km run.
 Each relay is a team of three with each team member racing one leg of the race – swim, bike, run.
 The team assigns a team captain who will register the team with a team name and will cover the registration fee.
 Each team MUST have a team name.
 Without a team name, the relay will not be timed.
 Once the team has been registered by the team captain, the two other team members are required to register but will not be charged again.
 They will give the team name during registration to be assigned to their respective team.
 Please pay close attention to the spelling of your team name.
 If it does not match, you will be considered a new team and will be charged for registration.

 All three team members must be registered at the time the team captain registers the team.
 The person registering the team will need to have important information of the other two athletes along with their USA Triathlon membership number.
 A waiver for the two remaining relay members will be emailed to the email address provided for their signature.

 There are three categories of relays: all male, all female and mixed (any combination).
 Awards will be handed out to the three fastest teams from each category.

 Each team member has to pick up his/her own race packet up.
 There are no exceptions.

 The PC Open race will be contested on the on the sprint-distance age-group course (750m swim, 20k bike, 5k run).
 Athletes compete in this race do not need to have an ITU or USA Triathlon confirmed classification.
 Any disabled athlete who does meet the current classification standards can compete in this event, which is sanctioned by USA Triathlon and follows PC Open rules.
 More on PC Open rules can be found HERE.

-December - Sold Out
+December - Until Event is Sold Out

 On-Site if Available